 - 1. Narrative description of how the project incorporates sustainable approaches to urban planning and building and site design. - 2.
-Narrative description of project elements that enhance the project's resilience to the impacts of climate change, including a description of the proposed approach to wet and dry floodproofing where necessary. - 3.
-Narrative description of how the project meets the resilience requirements in Attachment 5.
+Narrative description of project elements that enhance the project's resilience to the impacts of climate change, including a description of how the project meets the resiliency requirements in Attachment 5 and proposed approach to wet and dry floodproofing where necessary.